 Thunder – Thunder came from England sounding a lot like AC/DC mixed with Extreme.
 While they made the scene briefly, they never achieved real mainstream success.
 The band still records and has a great following in their home country to this day.

-Trixter – The biggest problem with Trixter was they appeared to metal heads as a glam metal version of New Kids On The Block.
-Most people wrote them off as a boy band that were only liked by teenage girls, but in reality the band had incredible talent and were great song writers.
+Trixter – The biggest problem with Trixter was they appeared to metalheads as a glam metal version of New Kids On The Block.
+Most people wrote them off as a boy band that was only liked by teenage girls, but in reality, the band had incredible talent and were great songwriters.
 If you give them a chance they actually had some good rockers on their albums and still continue to record albums periodically.
-Guitarist Steve Brown has filled in with Def Leppard for both Phil Collen and Adrian Campbell when needed.
+Guitarist Steve Brown has filled in with Def Leppard for both Phil Collen and Vivian Campbell when needed.

-Vain – With the release of “No Respect”, Vain should have been superstars.
-A great album which received some help from MTV, but couldn’t quite garner huge success.
-No Respect is still a favorite of mine and their follow up albums, including their most recent release are all great additions to any hair metal fans collection.
+Vain – With the release of “No Respect”, which was actually released at the end of 1989, Vain should have been superstars.
+They make the list because they didn’t really get known on a more mainstream level until 1990.
+This is a great album that received some help from MTV, but couldn’t quite garner huge success.
+No Respect is still a favorite of mine and their follow-up albums, including their most recent release, are all great additions to any hair metal fans collection.